-Fathers Day is approaching and what better way to treat your Dad than with chocolate.
+What better way to treat yourself (and your family) than with chocolate.
 So why not roll up your sleeves and make a batch of these raw millionaire bites?
 They are utterly indulgent, with a layer of dark chocolate, sweet gooey caramel and a buttery base.
 This healthy twist on the much-loved classic is completely decadent and delicious, all whilst being raw, vegan and refined sugar-free.

 This recipe makes 10-12 bites.

 Completely decadent double chocolate tartlets made with simple ingredients to create a delicious dessert.
 With a chewy chocolaty base and smooth creamy filling these tartlets are great for any occasion and would be perfect to bring along to any picnic or BBQ you go to this summer!

 These are cake pops with a difference; not only are they no-bake they’re also made with natural ingredients and without refined sugar.
 They are lots of fun to make, and are great for getting the kids involved.
 The best thing about these cake pops are that they are light, fluffy and delicious as well as being healthy and nutritious too.
 With a dark chocolate centre and white chocolate coating, these pops are perfect for any chocolate lover!

 With Easter just around the corner these are the best little treats to make.
 Chocolate nests are a favourite this time of year, and fun to make whatever your age.
 These chocolate Easter nests are a healthy twist on the traditional kind, switching milk chocolate and syrup for raw chocolate and sugar-free salted caramel.
 While the ingredients are a little healthier, they taste just as good if not better and are dairy-free, refined sugar-free and vegan.

 We love this, it’s super easy to make absolutely delicious and great to make with kids!